ALMA Band 2 line survey of a $z = 3.44$ clumpy strongly-lensed submillimetre galaxy: Discussion

 The simultaneous coverage of the HCN($J$\,=\,4--3), HCO$^{+}$($J$\,=\,4--3), and HNC($J$\,=\,4--3) transitions trace molecular gas at higher densities $n_{\rm H_2} \gtrsim 10^{5}$--$10^{6}$\,cm$^{-3}$.
 Albeit not detected in HCN($J$\,=\,4--3) and HCO$^{+}$($J$\,=\,4--3) in this case, each line species is detected across the Band~2 spectral scan in their (5--4) transition, providing among the highest-redshift detections of these tracers reported to date \citep{Rybak2026}.

-The line luminosity ratio of $L'_{\rm HCN(5-4)} / L'_{\rm CO(4-3)} = 0.067 \pm 0.036$ is relatively high when compared to stacks \citep{Spilker2014,Hagimoto2023,Reuter2023} but appears in agreement with results from samples of individual galaxies \citep{Rybak2026}.
-Using the scaling relations $M_{\rm dense\ gas} = \alpha_{\rm HCN} r_{j,1} L'_{\rm HCN(j, j-1)}$ and $M_{\rm molecular\ gas} = \alpha_{\rm CO} r_{j,1} L'_{\rm CO(j, j-1)}$, I can provide an initial estimation of the dense gas fraction of \spt .
-In these equations, the $\alpha$ value indicates the gas conversion coefficient, ad-hoc taken to be 10 $M_{\odot}$/(K km / s pc$^2$) for HCN(1--0) and 1~$M_{\odot}$/(K km / s pc$^2$) for CO(1--0) in \citet{Rybak2026}, and the respective $r_{j,1}$ line luminosity ratios between the observed transition and the ground state.
+The line luminosity ratio of $L'_{\rm HCN(5-4)} / L'_{\rm CO(4-3)} = 0.067 \pm 0.036$ is relatively high when compared to stacks \citep{Spilker2014,Hagimoto2023,Reuter2023} but appears in agreement with results from samples of individual galaxies \citep{Rybak2026}. { The observed lines provide an opportunity to estimate the dense gas fraction of SPT0027-50 using the scaling relations $M_{\rm dense\ gas} = \alpha_{\rm HCN} r_{j,1} L'_{\rm HCN(j, j-1)}$ and $M_{\rm molecular\ gas} = \alpha_{\rm CO} r_{j,1} L'_{\rm CO(j, j-1)}$}.
+In these equations, the $\alpha$ value indicates the gas conversion coefficient, ad-hoc taken to be 10 $M_{\odot}$ (K km s$^{-1}$ pc$^2$)$^{-1}$ for HCN(1--0) and 1~$M_{\odot}$ (K km s$^{-1}$ pc$^2$)$^{-1}$ for CO(1--0) in \citet{Rybak2026}, and the respective $r_{j,1}$ line luminosity ratios between the observed transition and the ground state.
 Given the high $r_{4,3}$ ratio observed in the Band~2 observations, I assume $r_{4,1} = 1$ in line with highly excited gas \citep{Riechers2011QSO}, while for HCN I assume $r_{5,1} = 0.25$ extrapolated from the observations in \citet{Israel2023} and \citet{Rybak2026}.
 The subsequent ratio of dense to total molecular gas is thus $17 \pm 9$~per cent, although this value can two-fold increase for lower values of CO line luminosity ratios typically assumed for DSFGs \citep{Harrington2021}.
 This value appears in line with values of other DSFGs selected from large-area surveys \citep{Rybak2026}.

 The HCN, HNC and HCO$^{+}$ line ratios are in agreement with 1, given the large uncertainties on individual values and the compounding effect of errors within ratios.
-As such, I find no evidence for significant effects of an Active Galactic Nucleus within the \spt system \citep[e.g.,][]{Kohno2003,Krips2008,Imanishi2016}.
+As such, I find no evidence for significant effects of an Active Galactic Nucleus within the SPT0027-50 system \citep[e.g.,][]{Kohno2003,Krips2008,Imanishi2016}.
 Finally, none of the CO isotopologues are directly detected in the Band~2 data, while archival data indicates isotoplogue ratios of between $^{12}$C/$^{13}$C $\approx$ 30 to $^{16}$O/$^{18}$O $\approx$ 50.
 These values are in agreement with previous studies of stacks \citep{Hagimoto2023}, and subsequent studies of this archival data can provide independent probes of the nucleosynthetic enrichment history of the ISM \citep{henkel2010,Zhang2018}, but exceed the scope of this manuscript given the Band~2 non-detections.